GitDoppler/Suite/README.md

 ### Continued development

 This project has determined me to do two things :
-1) Install Tailwind and fiddle with it ( I love making my own utility classes but figma files wont always be available and without those, creating classes will be much harder )
+ - Install Tailwind and fiddle with it ( I love making my own utility classes but figma files wont always be available and without those, creating classes will be much harder )
-2) Explore the world of web animations ( First on the list will be Appear-based-on-scroll.
+ - Explore the world of web animations ( First on the list will be Appear-based-on-scroll.
 Maybe in the far future I'll be able to replicate the Ipods website, who knows ? )

 ### Useful resources

-- [Loader](https://www.w3schools.com/howto/howto_css_loader.asp) - This helped me create a loader.
+- [W3Schools Loader Guide](https://www.w3schools.com/howto/howto_css_loader.asp) - This helped me create a loader.

 ## Author